roksikonja/dslab_virgo_tsi/docs/README.md

 Our understanding of the data and its adjustment and correction flow is described below.

 * Level-0: This is the raw data format stored in daily files.
-* Level-1: Level-0 data is converted to physical units.
+    * Level-0 source: ????

+* Level-1: Level-0 data is converted to physical units, this process includes all a-priori known information about the instrument: mapping raw values to physical units, temperature variation, etc. Additionally, measurements are adjusted to 1 AU and to zero radial velocity. **This process standardizes TSI to the same distance at all times (Solar irradiance is proportional to 1/r^2 with r being the distance between the Sun and the satellite) and eliminates special relativity effects.**
+    * The convertion algorithm was developed by the developer.
+    * Level-1 source: ftp://ftp.pmodwrc.ch/pub/data/irradiance/virgo/1-minute_Data/VIRGO_1min_0083-7404.fits/.idl (PMO6V ?)